 From 1 September 2015 new Money Laundering Supervision Regulations will come into force with implications for some members in the Republic of Ireland.

-A new disciplinary process will come into force from 1 October 2015.
+A new disciplinary process came into force from 5 October 2015.

 We ensure that the highest standard of professional services is provided by members and member firms by monitoring compliance with the Standards of Professional Conduct.